Executive Director - Jason Russell

 - Planning & Development Group - carries out the planning regulatory function for SCC, both as planning authority for minerals, waste and county related development, as well as consultee on highway and heritage matters to Surrey's planning authorities on all forms of development.

-The Strategic Director for E&I is also is responsible for the following essential services that each have their own priorities:
+The Executive Director for HT&E is also is responsible for the following essential services that each have their own priorities:

 Surrey Fire and Rescue Service